DAY 1: KANGERLUSSUAQ, GREENLAND

-Day 2: Qeqqata Kommunia
+Day 2: KANGERLUSSUATSIAQ FJORD

 Canada’s highest peaks east of the Rockies are found in Torngat Mountains National Park.
 Here, the Inuit of Nunatsiavut will be our guides in their spiritual homeland.
 Polar bears, black bears, caribou, falcons, and eagles are among the species we hope to spot.
 We’ll also be on the lookout for marine mammals.
 We’ll spend our time hiking, searching for wildlife,

 This haunting site preserves a Moravian Mission station dating from the 1830s.
 The mission was abandoned in 1959, forcing the relocation of the Inuit who resided there.
 In 2005, Newfoundland & Labrador issued an apology to people affected by the relocations.

 Former Hebron residents and their kin continue to visit the site, and to hunt and fish nearby.
-With their help, some of Hebron’s buildings are now being repurposed as a cultural interpretation centre.

-Adventure Canada has many close ties here.
-Working with local experts, we pioneered expedition cruising in Nunatsiavut.
 We always enjoy a warm cultural welcome.
 Expect music, food, and handicrafts at this dynamic visit.

 L’Anse aux Meadows is the only authenticated Norse settlement in North America—a UNESCO World Heritage Site and National Historic site.
-The archaeological remains found here in 1960 date to approximately 1000 AD.
+The archaeological remains found here in 1960 date to approximately 1,000 AD.